jogi-k/lightning-talk-repaircafe/slides.md

 * We have a lot of tools, but also:
 * Repairers bring their tools
     * Some a pocket-knife
-    * some a car w/ electronic equipment
+    * some a car full of electronic equipment
 * While guests waiting: drink coffee, eat cake
 * we try to limit the time to 30-40 mins